-Koehler Fitzgerald LLC provides highly specialized legal services, representation and advocacy for self-insured health plans, their members and sponsors, third-party administrators, medical benefit plans offering reference-based pricing (RBP), as well as faith-based health care sharing ministries.
+Koehler Fitzgerald LLC provides highly specialized legal services, representation and advocacy for self-insured health plans, their members and sponsors, third-party administrators, as well as medical benefit plans offering reference-based pricing (RBP).

 The firm’s services encompass defense of out-of-network claims, claim repricing and scrubbing, and the national defense of patients confronted with balance billing claims.
 Additionally, the firm can represent plans nationally in the recovery of claim overpayments.

 Koehler Fitzgerald’s services cover all stages of collection activity, from advocacy to provider billing to jury trial and appeal.